RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Related Work

-\paragraph{MoE/MoA architectures for specialization, efficiency, and robustness.} Mixture-of-Experts (MoE) enable conditional computation by routing each input to a subset of experts, improving scalability and capacity while controlling computation \citep{jacob, lepikhin2020gshardscalinggiantmodels, fedus2022switchtransformersscalingtrillion}.
-In parallel, parameter-efficient fine-tuning methods such as adapters and LoRA have made it practical to adapt large pretrained models without updating all parameters \citep{Pfeiffer_Kamath_Ruckle_Cho_Gurevych_2021, hu2021loralowrankadaptationlarge}.
-Building on these ideas, mixture-of-adapters (often referred to as MoA) train multiple lightweight adapters that are dynamically selected at inference time, enabling modular specialization with limited trainable parameters \citep{Lee_Jang_Kim_Jung_Kim_2024, Buehler_Buehler_2024, Wu_Huang_Wei_2024, Wang_Li_2024}.
-Beyond efficiency, conditional specialization can improve \emph{robustness under distribution shifts} by activating experts aligned to the current input domain (e.g., device, modality, cohort) or query formats, rather than forcing a single parameterization to fit all conditions \citep{Guo_Shah_Barzilay_2018}.
-A known challenge in mixture-based systems is \emph{routing imbalance} and collapse, where a small subset of experts receives most of the traffic and parameters are effectively under-utilized; prior work has studied load-balancing, entropy regularization, and related stabilization strategies in sparse mixtures \citep{fedus2022switchtransformersscalingtrillion, lepikhin2020gshardscalinggiantmodels}.
-Despite their success in NLP, MoE and MoA have been less explored as \emph{joint} mechanisms for specialization in multimodal clinical QA, particularly for respiratory audio, where both acoustic variability and heterogeneous question formats motivate hierarchical specialization.
+In the audio domain, general-purpose audio-language models have demonstrated broad capabilities across tasks~\citep{deshmukh_pengi_2024, das_speechverse_2024, chu_qwen-audio_2023, gong2024listenthinkunderstand, ghosh2024gamalargeaudiolanguagemodel, huang2023audiogptunderstandinggeneratingspeech}.
+More recently, respiratory-focused resources such as CareAQA~\citep{Wang_Chen_Zeghidour_Saeed_2025} have targeted biomedical audio question answering, but they typically emphasize a narrower set of respiratory objectives, such as only one question type, rather than robust, multi-format clinical querying.
+This leaves a gap between generalist conversational systems and clinically grounded respiratory audio QA: systems for respiratory audio QA in practice must handle heterogeneous question styles (open-ended explanations, verification, multiple-choice) and task families (discriminative and regression-style severity targets) under dataset and recording-condition shift.
+Prior respiratory audio QA systems remain limited in scale and scope, and they rarely study conditional specialization across heterogeneous respiratory data and query types. \paragraph{MoE/MoA architectures for specialization, efficiency, and robustness.} Mixture-of-Experts (MoE) enables conditional computation by routing each input to a subset of experts, improving scalability and capacity while controlling computation~\citep{jacob, lepikhin2020gshardscalinggiantmodels, fedus2022switchtransformersscalingtrillion}.
+In parallel, parameter-efficient fine-tuning methods such as adapters and LoRA have made it practical to adapt large pretrained models without updating all parameters~\citep{Pfeiffer_Kamath_Ruckle_Cho_Gurevych_2021, hu2021loralowrankadaptationlarge}.
+Building on these ideas, mixture-of-adapters (often referred to as MoA) train multiple lightweight adapters that are dynamically selected at inference time, enabling modular specialization with limited trainable parameters~\citep{Lee_Jang_Kim_Jung_Kim_2024, Buehler_Buehler_2024, Wu_Huang_Wei_2024, Wang_Li_2024}.
+Beyond efficiency, conditional specialization can improve \emph{robustness under distribution shifts} by activating experts aligned to the current input domain (e.g., device, modality, cohort) or query formats, rather than forcing a single parameterization to fit all conditions~\citep{Guo_Shah_Barzilay_2018}.
+A known challenge in mixture-based systems is \emph{routing imbalance} and collapse, where a small subset of experts receives most of the traffic and parameters are effectively under-utilized; prior work has studied load-balancing, entropy regularization, and related stabilization strategies in sparse mixtures~\citep{fedus2022switchtransformersscalingtrillion, lepikhin2020gshardscalinggiantmodels}.
+Despite their application in Natural Language Processing~\citep{wu2024mixtureloraexperts}, have seen limited study as a joint specialization mechanism in multimodal clinical QA, and have not been studied for respiratory audio QA.